mygolario/Ario-AI/README.md

 ### LLM Model

-The app uses OpenRouter with a default model of `deepseek/deepseek-r1:free` (free tier).
+The app uses OpenRouter with a default model of `openai/gpt-4.1-mini`.
 You can change this by modifying `DEFAULT_MODEL` in `src/core/llm/client.ts`.

 ## Project Structure